I didn’t even realize it was happening. I hadn’t noticed how worry and fear were taking over and robbing me of peace of mind.

 Know that your flesh and heart may fail, but God is the strength of our heart and our portion forever.
 Psalms 73:26

-These paths we’ve created are on autopilot so it will take some work and fighting to get out of our automatic response to criticism, stress, worry, or fear.
+These paths you’ve created are on autopilot so it will take some work and fighting to get out of our automatic response to criticism, stress, worry, or fear.
 So lean in to Him!

 Rest assured that you’ll find refuge in His truth.
 Not in who you are but in Him.

-In my state of deep fear or worry, I don’t need to hear that I am enough, or what I did today is enough because the reality is it won’t always be but what I need to remember is what Jesus Christ did on the cross is enough and will always be enough!
+In my state of deep fear or worry, I don’t need to hear that I am enough.
+The reality is I am not enough but what Jesus Christ did on the cross is enough and will always be enough!

 Get your free printable!